micro-os-plus/utils-lists-xpack/website/pages/home.md

 @note
-The **utils-lists** library is fully functional, and the lists classes are used to manage several lists in the µOS++ RTOS scheduler (like threads, mutexes, devices, etc).
+The **utils-lists** library is fully functional, and the intrusive lists class templates are used to manage several lists in the µOS++ RTOS scheduler (like threads, mutexes, devices, etc).
 @n
 @n